 Exercise: The Best Natural Remedy for Depression

 There are so many choices.
 Each option has important benefits.
 All exercise decreases stress hormones and increases endorphins, which are natural chemicals in the body responsible for elevating one’s mood.
 Exercise also releases adrenaline, serotonin, and dopamine.
 All of these natural chemicals are essential to proper mental health.
 Here we’ll list our top four choices for fighting depression naturally.
-And we recommend if possible to exercise outdoors, and in nature.
-High Intensity Interval Training (HIIT) is an excellent regimen.
+And we recommend, if possible, to exercise outdoors and in nature.
+High-Intensity Interval Training (HIIT) is an excellent regimen.
 HIIT builds speed and power very quickly and is awesome for getting the body to release a lot of endorphins.
 It’s also a great choice for someone who is trying to find excuses for not working out, as it takes much less time than a good yoga session or a long run.
 Weight lifting helps increase testosterone.
 Low testosterone can cause depression for both men and women.
-Weight lifting can also show fast results in muscle tone and physical appearance, which can boost self esteem, an issue for most anyone suffering for depression.
+Weight lifting can also show fast results in muscle tone and physical appearance, which can boost self-esteem, an issue for most anyone suffering from depression.

 Yoga is an amazing exercise that rejuvenates, energizes, heals, and balances the body, mind, and spirit.
 Cardio is well known for its benefits, but making it a hobby for life has wonderful rewards.
 Bicycling, running, and swimming are a few of the easiest, least expensive, most rewarding hobbies there are (though obviously bicycling can get a bit more expensive, the more you get into it).
 Ever heard of a “runner’s high?”
 It’s an amazing feeling.
 It takes time to get into the kind of physical condition to reach the runner’s high, but it’s such an amazing, surreal, euphoric feeling.
 Words cannot do it justice.